Etinago/challenge_1/README.md

 ## Improvements
 Introduced alt tags on all images in html file to improve the site to be more accessible.

+Grouped classes together and with commomn properties once, to eliminate some redundancy and make the code more streamlined.

 ## Screenshot of site
 ![Alt text](image.png)